 Aliso Viejo offers families access to over 4,500 acres of natural habitat at Aliso and Wood Canyons Wilderness Park.
 Families can enjoy over 30 miles of hiking and biking trails, explore caves, and spot wildlife and fossils.
 Additionally, the Aliso Viejo Community Association hosts many exciting community events throughout the year including the annual 4th of July event, and outdoor movies and concerts during the spring and summer.

 Irvine is one of the higher-priced cities for families, but it has been ranked as one of the safest cities in the country and the school district is one of the best in the region.
 Students in Irvine score very high on the API (Academic Performance Index) tests.
 This is the third largest city in Orange County with over 270,000 residents, and the colleges located here are UC Irvine and Irvine Community College.
 Irvine Unified School District has received an A+ for an Overall Niche Grade.
-There are currently 33,373 students in grades K-12, and according to state test scores, 78% of students are proficient in reading and 75% of students are proficient in math.
+There are more than 33,000 students in grades K-12, and according to state test scores, 78% of students are proficient in reading and 75% of students are proficient in math.

 Irvine is a master-planned community and some of the area is still in the development process.
 The Great Park Neighborhoods (Rise, Novel Park, Beacon Park, Cadence Park, Parasol Park, and Pavilion Park) are some of the newest housing developments with a mix of single-family residences, apartments, and townhomes.
 These neighborhoods are strategically built to offer easy movement from one neighborhood to the next to provide safe and convenient routes to the schools within the neighborhoods, as well as the community parks and pools.
 All neighborhoods are also built to offer convenient paths to the Orange County Great Park.